-I taught math in a college classroom for 15 years.
-Before that I was asked, paid, coerced and forced (yes, forced) to tutor friends and relatives.
-Over those years I’ve put together my top 10 list of ways of tutoring and teaching math.
+I teach math at a special education private school.
+Before that, I taught 18 years in a college classroom.
+And before that I was asked, paid, coerced and forced (yes, forced) to tutor friends and relatives.
+Over the years I’ve put together my top 10 list of ways of tutoring and teaching math.

 Acknowledge their frustration, anger and hate of math.
 Do this at the beginning of the class or as quickly as you can.
 Let everyone tell you face-to-face or on paper what their past math history is.
 Let them explain why they hate math and where their frustrations are.